ivanearisty/obsidian/Classes + Uni/Machine Learning/Homework/Homework 2/Homework 2 ML — Answers.md

 $$

 ### B
+We want a tree that is both accurate and simple.
+To achieve this, we measure how well the tree fits the data and how complex the tree is.
+Hence, to create a cost complexity criteria, we say that $Cost=Error+\alpha \times (\text{Number of Leaves})$, where $\alpha$ is a parameter of how much we penalize complexity.
+To decide on the right level of pruning (aka the best 𝛼), cross-validation is used.
+This means splitting the data into parts, building trees on some parts, and testing how well they predict on the remaining part.
+Hence, the final tree will give the best balance between low error and simplicity.
 ### C
 #### Bagging
 Bagging is when we build multiple trees with random, replacement enabled, samples of training data, and average predicitons.